Best Apple Deals On Amazon Ahead of Prime Day 2022

 The space grey color option is $50 off right now at Amazon.
 The SE is the ultimate fitness partner for measuring your workouts.

-Save $70 on the blue and Product Red colors, which is the biggest discount we've seen for the larger Series 7 watch.
+Save on the blue and Product Red colors for the larger Series 7 watch.

 The latest Apple Watch boasts a larger OLED display, with a crack-resistant face and also offers 33% faster charging than the Series 6.